justin-calleja/Gut-wiki/Inner-Test-Classes.md

 The Inner Classes must also extend `res://addons/gut/test.gd` and their constructor cannot take any parameters.
 The Classes will be loaded and ran in the order they are defined _after_ all the tests in the containing script are run.

 The order the tests are run are not guaranteed to be in the same order they are defined.
-Also the line number for the tests will cannot currently be reported when they fail or are pending.
+Also the line number for the tests cannot currently be reported when they fail or are pending.

 # Example